mify-io/mify/docs/docs/index.md

-We believe in open platforms and Mify, which is an open-source tool, doesn't lock you in, in our generated code we strive to use the best industry practices which will help your project in a long term.
+We believe in open platforms and Mify, which is an open-source tool, doesn't lock you in, in our generated code we strive to use the best industry practices which will help your project in the long term.